PHACDataHub/ruok-service-autochecker/docs/scanners.md

 ### Has `dependabot.yaml`

 Dependabot is GitHub's dependency vunerability scanner.
-It uses the configuration outlined in the dependabot.yml file and usually resides in the .github folder.
+It uses the configuration outlined in the dependabot.yml file and usually resides in the `.github` folder.

 **Remediation**

 Add the dependabot.yml.
 [Here's](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide) some documentation.

+**Pass Criteria**

+A dependabot.yml or yaml resides in your GitHub repository.  **metadata** will always be null.
+(Note - it is possible to turn dependabot on through the GitHub GUI - settings, security, but it's best practices to include the yml for full transparency.)

 **Data Example**